formix/infernal-engine/README.md

 ## Stopping the inference

-If something goes really wrong, it may not be a good idea to not the inference go on.
+If something goes really wrong, it may not be a good idea to let the inference go on.
 In this case, you can add a hint to the `data` object passed to the `done` callback.
 Then you have to register for the InfernalEngine *step* event to scan the results of the last inference step